By: Matthew Brown, Deseret News

 While a solid majority (66 percent) of religiously affiliated LGBT adults said they have no conflict between their religious beliefs and their sexual orientation or gender identity, the same group overwhelmingly rated six major religious groups as unfriendly.

-and The Church of Jesus Christ of Latter-day Saints were viewed as the most unfriendly toward LGBT adults, followed by the Catholic Church, Evangelical churches, the Jewish faith and non-evangelical Protestant churches.
+The Muslim religion and The Church of Jesus Christ of Latter-day Saints were viewed as the most unfriendly toward LGBT adults, followed by the Catholic Church, Evangelical churches, the Jewish faith and non-evangelical Protestant churches.

 But researchers also found that religiously unaffiliated LGBT adults were more likely to say religion is unfriendly toward them than those who are affiliated.
 And, believers who are LGBT were less likely to say their church is unfriendly toward them.